 Garden sections and displays include the Arroyo Section, Campbell Trail, Canyon Section, Desert Section, Home Demonstration Section, Manzanita Section, Meadow Section, Porter Trail, Redwood Section, Tea House Garden and Woodland Trail.

 The Garden's library includes over 15,000 books and journals, representing an important resource for education and research.
 Special collections include rare books, photos, manuscripts, and horticultural catalogs.
 The strength of the collection lies in its diversity, representing important botanical and horticultural works on California flora, Mediterranean floras of the world, landscape history, and the disciplines of botany and horticulture.

 Composed of over 140,000 specimens of plants, the herbarium represents the region's largest scientific collection of preserved central coast plants.
 Collectively, the specimens document the ecology and geography of the region's plant diversity.

 Open 7 days a week, the Garden is closed on Thanksgiving, Christmas Eve, Christmas Day, New Years Day and during some special events.
-Current admission costs as of April 2011 are $8 for adults, $6 for 60+ seniors, ages 13-17, college students and active military, and $4 ages 2 to 12.
-Current garden hours are 9 am to 6 pm March to October and 9 am to 5 pm November to February.
+Current admission costs as of April 2018 are $12 for adults, $10 for 60+ seniors, $8 for ages 13-17, college students and active military, and $6 for ages 2 to 12.
+Current garden hours are 9 am to 6 pm March through October and 9 am to 5 pm November through February.

 The Garden Shop has an extensive selection of crafts, nature-related books and gifts for all ages and is open daily.
 There's also a Garden Growers Nursery open year-round.